rtic-rs/rtic/book/en/src/by-example/channel.md

 {{#include ../../../../rtic/ci/expected/async-channel-no-sender.run}}
 ```

-Similarly, `await` on a send channel results in an error in case the receiver has been dropped.
+Similarly, `await`-ing on a send channel results in an error in case the receiver has been dropped.
 This allows to gracefully implement application level error handling.

 The resulting error returns the data back to the sender, allowing the sender to take appropriate action (e.g., storing the data to later retry sending it).